maizzle/maizzle.com/content/docs/environments.md

 Maizzle exposes a `page` object that you can access through [expressions](/docs/expressions) in your HTML.

-This object contains the computed Template config, which is `config.[env].js` merged with Front Matter variables from the Template currently being processed.
+This object contains the computed Template config, which is based on `config.[env].js` merged with Front Matter variables from the Template currently being processed.

 This makes it possible to define variables in `config.js`: